ppaczek04/TechStack_Analysis/README.md

 ### Data Jobs Dataset

-he dataset used for this project contains real-world data science job information from 2023.
+The dataset used for this project contains real-world data science job information from 2023.
 The dataset is available in the course metioned before (it is also avaiable in the Resources/Datasets file).
 It includes detailed information on:

 - **👨‍💼 Job titles**